 Established in 2017 by Dorothy Hollingsworth, alumnus of Western University, to honour her husband, William (Bill) Nobleman, founding director of Canada’s National History Society (Canada’s History), the Nobleman Scholars program was created in 2017 to provide internships at Canada’s History for students from Western University.

-Canada’s History invites qualified candidates at the graduate level to apply for a six-month paid internship of $15,000 for work with Canada’s History in Winnipeg over the period May — October 2019.
+Canada’s History invites qualified candidates at the graduate level to apply for a four-month paid internship of $10,500 for work with Canada’s History over the period May – August 2021.
+This position is based in Winnipeg, MB; however, telecommuting / remote work will be considered due to COVID-19.

 - Western University graduate students who are completing or who have completed within the past two years a Master’s degree in public history, history, or education.
 Preference will be given to public history students.